-Fatality was among those female members of the Sinestro Corps apprehended by the Star Sapphire Corps and brought to Zamaron.
-Rather than imprisoning her like the Green Lanterns would have, the Star Sapphires sealed her inside a crystal that attempted to alter her mind by fueling them with the violet light of love.
-The process was quickly completed and she emerged from her crystal cocoon as a Star Sapphire with her first thought being to locate John Stewart.
+They were brought to Zamaron and oppose to imprisoning them, like the Green Lanterns would have, the Star Sapphires sealed them inside a crystal that attempted to alter her mind by fueling them with the violet light of love.
+The process was quickly completed and Fatality emerged from her crystal cocoon as a Star Sapphire, with her first thought being to locate John Stewart.

-Fatality later located John Stewart on Okaara, while the Green Lantern Corps were engaged in a battle with the Orange Lantern Corps.
-Separating John Stewart from the fight with a violet crystal, she explained to him that she had changed.
+Fatality later located Stewart on Okaara, while the Green Lantern Corps were engaged in a battle with the Orange Lantern Corps.
+Separating Stewart from the fight with her new found power, she explained to him that she had changed.
 The Star Sapphire Corps had made her realize how wrong her previous actions had been and they even allowed her to forgive herself for not being there for Xanshi's destruction.
-Before leaving John, she told him that next time he grieves among Xanshi's remains he should forgive himself too.
+Before leaving Stewart, she told him that next time he grieves among Xanshi's remains, he should forgive himself too.

-With that business concluded, Fatality returned to Zamaron just in time to defend against an attack by members of the Sinestro Corps who had come to retrieve their captured female members.
-Even though she was originally one of them, she had already been converted by the Star Sapphire Corps unlike many of the others.
+With that business concluded, Fatality returned to Zamaron just in time to defend against an attack from the Sinestro Corps, who had come to retrieve their captured female members.
+Even though she was originally one of them, she had already been converted by the Star Sapphire Corps, unlike many of the others.
 Fatality and the Zamarons were eventually able to fend off the Yellow Lanterns.
 Yarra continued to fight for love along side the Star Sapphires, and even reconciled her relationship with John Stewart.